programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 EAS Service
 ===========

-To respond to requests through the easydb or other services the so-called EAS service.
+To respond to requests through the easydb or other services exists the so-called EAS service.
 This accepts tasks synchronously must be edited.

 A configuration file is provided, which macros for the apache @mod_macro@ module.
-This file is as follows
+This file includes the following package:
-included:

     Include /etc/opt/easydb/eas/apache-easydb-asset-server.inc

 The macros are for use within a `VirtualHost` definition intended.
 Two macros are defined: `EasydbAssetServer` and` `EasydbAssetServerAllowedHost`.
-The former configures the EAS service and can be used with one
-Standard installation of the EAS as in the example.
-The Second macro defines the hosts that access the EAS service allowed.
-Here the external address of the easydb must be specified, too When the easydb and EAS are running on the same machine.
+The former configures the EAS service and can be used with one standard installation of the EAS as in the example.
+The second macro defines the hosts that access the EAS service allowed.
+Here the external address of the easydb must be specified, too when the easydb and EAS are running on the same machine.

     <VirtualHost eas.example.org>
         Use EasydbAssetServer /opt/easydb/eas /var/opt/easydb/lib/eas/partitions /var/run/easydb/fcgi-socket